krishaamer/green-filter-research/research/literature/sustainability.md

     some research shows the effect is more from wasteful lifestyles than the raw number of people (**FIND CITATION**).

-### Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}

--   In @anthonyleiserowitzInternationalPublicOpinion2022, a large scale
-    study on Meta’s Facebook (n=108946), “Respondents in Spain (65%), Sweden (61%), and Taiwan (60%) are the most likely to say that climate change is mostly caused by human activities”.
--   Overconsumption is one of the root causes of climate change and marine plastic pollution.
--   @FORD2022150392 and @laversFarDistractionPlastic2022 suggest strong
-    linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.
--   @eestivabariigivalitsusRohepoordeTegevusplaan2022 Estonian Green
-    Deal Action Plan (Eesti Rohepöörde Tegevusplaan).
--   @wwfForestsReducingEU2022 **case study highlights how 4 biodiverse
-    regions Cerrado in Brazil, Chaco in Argentina, Sumatra in Indonesia, and the Cuvette Centrale in Democratic Republic of Congo are experiencing rapid destruction due to consumer demand in the European Union.**
--   @mcgintyHowBuildCircular2020: How to Build a Circular Economy
--   @ivanovaQuantifyingPotentialClimate2020: “Around two-thirds of
-    global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tCO2eq/cap.”
--   @armstrongmckayExceedingGlobalWarming2022 discusses tipping points

-### Forests {#forests}

--   @fredericsimonEuropeRapidlyLosing2022 Europe rapidly losing its
-    forest carbon sink.

--   Burning of biomass undermines carbon capture.

 ### Ethics and Cruelty {#ethics-and-cruelty}

 -   Cruelty free brands